jasmine375/Social-Media-Content-Calendar-Coffee-Brand/README.md

-# Social-Media-Content-Calendar-Coffee-Brand
-Created a month-long content calendar with Reels, Carousels, and Stories to boost engagement and brand visibility.
-Designed captions, hashtags, and goals aligned with marketing objectives such as awareness, education, trust, and appreciation.
-Demonstrates skills in content strategy, digital marketing, and audience engagement.
 # ☕ Social Media Content Calendar – Coffee Brand

 This project presents a **30-day social media content calendar** designed for a coffee brand.
 It includes diverse content formats, captions, hashtags, and goals to increase engagement, awareness, and brand loyalty.